-Inspired by owner Vivek Velmurugan’s favourite home-cooked meals, this new Banff restaurant serves real south Indian specialties (with the best dishes of northern India also represented).
+Inspired by owner Vivek Velmurugan’s favourite home-cooked meals, this Banff restaurant serves real south Indian specialties, with the best dishes of northern India also represented.
 Chefs from India’s upscale Taj hotels prepare exotic cuisine such as idli, dosa, vindaloo and Madras curry.
 The kitchen has a tandoori oven and the menu includes gluten-free, halal and vegetarian options.

-South Indian Specialties (with sambar lentil-based stew and coconut chutney): dosa (crispy rice and lentil crêpes with choice of four toppings: masala, Mysore masala, butter chicken or egg); idli steamed rice cake; vada savoury doughnut
+South Indian Specialties: with sambar lentil-based stew and coconut chutney; Dosa: crispy rice and lentil crêpes with choice of four toppings: masala, Mysore masala, butter chicken or egg; Idli Sambar: steamed rice cake; Vada Savoury Doughnut

-Drinks: wines: house wine $35 litre, $7.50 to $11.50 by the glass; four choices; bottled beer including Indian brands; house and premium spirits; Indian Specialty Drinks: kesar badam (almond shake), rose milk, masala chai, south Indian coffee, lassi yoghurt smoothies (mango and salted)
+Drinks: Wines: bottles $25 to $35, house wine $35 litre, $7.50 to $11.50 by the glass; 10 choices include Canadian labels; bottled beer including Indian brands; house and premium spirits; Indian Specialty Drinks: kesar badam (almond shake), rose milk, masala chai, south Indian coffee, lassi yoghurt smoothies (mango and salted)